kyma-project/examples/loki/README.md

   <summary label="fluent-bit-installation">
   Fluent Bit installation
   </summary>

+To install the Loki stack with Kyma's LogPipeline feature based on Fluent Bit, run:

   ```bash
 helm upgrade --install --create-namespace -n ${KYMA_LOKI_EXAMPLE_NS} ${HELM_RELEASE_NAME} grafana/loki-stack -f https://raw.githubusercontent.com/kyma-project/examples/main/loki/loki-values.yaml --set promtail.enabled=false --set grafana.enabled=false
 ```

   </details>
   <details>
   <summary label="installation-with-grafana">
   Installation with Grafana
   </summary>

   The used Helm chart supports the deployment of Grafana as well, but is disabled by default.
 Because Grafana provides a very good Loki integration, you might want to install it as well.

   1. To deploy Grafana alongside Loki with Loki pre-configured as a datasource, run the following command instead of the original command from the Installation section: